allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 Additionally, it's worth noting that between class sessions, lab, and my office hours, there is ample opportunity for us to see each other in-person on a daily basis should you so desire!
-(Again, excluding weekends; absence makes the heart grow fonder, after all.)
+(Again, excluding the aforementioned weekends and holidays; absence makes the heart grow fonder, after all.)
 I suspect this will make face-to-face conversation the preferred method of communicating with one another.

-If my suspicion proves incorrect and you'd really rather just write me outside of the times we see each other, my preferred mode of asynchronous correspondence is Discord; here "preferred" means the mode in which you're most likely to get the swiftest response.
+If my suspicion proves incorrect and you'd really rather just write me outside of the times we see each other, my *preferred* mode of asynchronous correspondence is Discord; here "preferred" means the mode in which you're most likely to get the swiftest response.

 ## Textbook: *Crafting Interpreters*